Choosing The Best Push Pole

 If you are poling from a poling platform, choosing a push pole that is longer than 15 or 16 feet is very important.
 Basically, the longer the push pole, especially while poling from a poling platform, the easier it is to pole over greater distances.
 However, when choosing a push pole, length is not the only factor.
 An equally or more important factor is weight.
 There is a fine line here.
 I would never sacrifice length over too much weight.
 Use a weight to length ratio of about .3 lbs/ft and try not to exceed it.
 I believe, if you use this ratio, the above average poling angler will be happy.

 Real Life Scenario:

 If I were going to pole a boat from a poling platform and had two push poles to choose from: one at 20 ft, 8 lbs, the other 17 ft, 5 lbs, the immediate though would be to grab the 20 ft one, but I believe the better choice is the 17 footer.
 The 20 ft pole weighs .4 lbs/ft, while the 17 ft pole weighs .3 lbs/ft.
 That doesn’t seem like much, but after poling as little as 50 yards you’ll realize a big difference in that 3 extra pounds you’re pushing and poling around.
 Do not underestimate the difficulty of use and awkwardness of a long, heavy push pole.
 It will leave you frustrated and sore in the neck and shoulders.
 Choosing a push pole that fits your usage is very beneficial.
 If you are not poling significant distances from a poling platform in shallow water, then a light-weight shorter pole (under 18 ft) may suit you well.
-Also, if you are not poling from a poling platform, in most cases a shorter pole (under 18 ft) may work well.
+Also, if you are not poling from a poling platform, in most cases a shorter pole (under 18 ft) will be the better choice.